 Dear Nursery parents and children,

-I will update Education City on a weekly basis by adding new tasks (please note that this will be set under Homework) and add any more useful websites/apps as they come up.
+I will update Education City on a weekly basis by adding new tasks (please note that this will be set under Homework) and add weekly activities relating to phonics, literacy and maths on this page (please find this below useful links).
+I will add any more useful websites/apps as they come up.
 This is all to help your child's learning when at home.
 Below is a list of useful links that can help you to continue to support your child's learning.

 I hope that you are all staying safe and I want to reassure you that I am here to help or support regarding your child's learning during these times.
 Please feel free to contact me via email at any time if you wish to discuss their learning or have any problems accessing any of the links and resources.

 For all of the children that were due to start Nursery in April after taking part in the transition sessions, I just want to say thank you for your patience and as soon as we have any information pertaining to a start date we will be in touch.
 If you are worried about anything at all please contact me on the email address below.
 As for children that were interested in using the 'Rising 3' facilities, this will be put on hold until further notice, but we will have it back up and running as soon as we come out of the other side of these unprecedented times.

 I have been able to speak to quite a few of you and have loved hearing what you are getting up to at home!
 If you would like to take a picture of what you have been doing at home please send it to me and I will make a little slide show on here.
 Thank you!

 If I was unable to get through to anyone, please contact me via the email address below, thank you.

 Well that's it... schools out for summer!

 That means a few things....
 First of all we say goodbye to our oldest members of Nursery who are now becoming Reception in September!
 I'm so very proud of you and all that you have achieved!
 You are all amazing and will have lots of fun with Mr Barnes and Mrs Boyd!